jensjns/jensnilsson/wordpress/wp-content/plugins/unsplash-stock-photo-library/README.txt

 1. Navigate to the 'Add New' in the plugins dashboard
 2. Navigate to the 'Upload' area
-3. Select `ajax-load-more.zip` from your computer
+3. Select `unsplash-stock-photo-library.zip` from your computer
 4. Click 'Install Now'
 5. Activate the plugin in the Plugin dashboard